TheMasquerader/angular4-recipe-book/README.md

 Experimenting with Angular 4 features based on the Udemy course by Maximilian Schwarzmüller (https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/overview).

+The project is a recipe book SPA that allows users to browse recipes and manage a shopping list.
+The project has a [Firebase](https://firebase.google.com/) backend which is used to allow users to create accounts and sign in with their credentials.
+Authenticated users can then edit recipes, plus save and fetch data from the Firebase endpoint.

+Among the Angular 4 features that this project exhibits are:
+- authentication & route protection;
+- HTTP request handling;
+- services & dependency injection;
+- routing;
+- observables;
+- forms (both template-driven and reactive);
+- directives, components & databinding.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

 ## Development server